idossha/EasyMusic/README.md

 └── package.json     # Dependencies & scripts
 ```

-## macOS Installation
+## macOS (Apple Silicon) Installation

 **Important:** EasyMusic is code-signed but not notarized by Apple.
-When you first run the app, macOS will block it for security reasons.
+When you first run the app on Apple Silicon Macs, macOS will block it for security reasons.
 You must explicitly allow it in System Settings.

 ### First-Time Setup